-This report sets out the work undertaken in relation to the 2020-21 financial year.
-Due to the continuing impact of the Covid-19 pandemic, we have again undertaken our review for the year remotely: we wish to thank the Clerk and Responsible Financial Officer for assisting the process, providing all necessary documentation in electronic format to facilitate completion of our review for the year and sign off of the Internal Audit Certificate in the year's AGAR.
-We have, obviously in the circumstances, reduced the volume of transactions examined, whilst still ensuring governance and financial controls remain effective.
+This report sets out the work undertaken in relation to the 2021-22 financial year.
+We have again undertaken our review for the year remotely: we wish to thank the Clerk and Responsible Financial Officer for assisting the process, providing all necessary documentation in electronic format to facilitate completion of our review for the year and sign off of the Internal Audit Certificate in the year's AGAR.
+We have undertaken a level of transaction testing sufficient to ensure that governance and financial controls remain effective.